-Top 5 3rd Quarter Trades of GI - GuruFocus.com
+Top 5 3rd Quarter Trades of Gi - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were GILL CAPITAL PARTNERS, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Gilman Hill Asset Management, LLC’s top five trades of the quarter.

-GILL CAPITAL PARTNERS, LLC reduced their investment in ARCA:SCHF by 64,896 shares.
-The trade had a 1.09% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $31.39.
+Gilman Hill Asset Management, LLC reduced their investment in NYSE:LUMN by 551,537 shares.
+The trade had a 1.29% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $10.18.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab International Equity ETF has a price-earnings ratio of 11.13 and a price-book ratio of 1.38.
+In terms of valuation, SPDR S&P Regional Banking ETF has a price-earnings ratio of 10.54 and a price-book ratio of 1.24.

-During the quarter, GILL CAPITAL PARTNERS, LLC bought 152,116 shares of NYSE:NAD for a total holding of 760,569.
-The trade had a 0.91% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $12.47.
+Gilman Hill Asset Management, LLC reduced their investment in NYSE:T by 210,042 shares.
+The trade had a 0.95% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $18.19.

-The guru established a new position worth 55,640 shares in BATS:PDEC, giving the stock a 0.86% weight in the equity portfolio.
-Shares traded for an average price of $29.64 during the quarter.
+The guru established a new position worth 37,900 shares in NAS:DVY, giving the stock a 0.95% weight in the equity portfolio.
+Shares traded for an average price of $118.53 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, GILL CAPITAL PARTNERS, LLC bought 6,155 shares of ARCA:VUG for a total holding of 24,332.
-The trade had a 0.72% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $240.74.
+Gilman Hill Asset Management, LLC reduced their investment in NYSE:VZ by 78,568 shares.
+The trade had a 0.86% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $44.54.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.